What is Natural Vegetation Of India?

 Occurs in low rainfall ( less than 75 cm) regions of Rajasthan and Gujarat.
-Stunted trees like Accasia are common with scrubs and xerophytic bushes in the drier side.
-Such forests also occur in the interior regions of peninsula having rain-shadow effect of western Ghats.
+Stunted trees like Acacia are common with scrubs and xerophytic bushes in the drier side.
+Such forests also occur in the interior regions of the peninsula, having the rain-shadow effect of western Ghats.

 Montane Vegetation of India

 Montane vegetation of India can be broadly divided into 2 categories – Himalayan Vegetation and Peninsular Vegetation